lanl/vpic-kokkos/docs/source/tracers.rst

 VPIC includes tracer particle capabilities to improve simulation analysis.
 Tracers are a subset of the simulations particles that can be used to analyze simulation behavior without paying the cost of writing all particles to disk.
 In VPIC, tracers are separate species of particles where each particle is marked with a unique tracer ID.

 We can track the following quantities for each tracer particle.
+A bitset is used to decide which quantities to dump.
+For example to dump the global position and kinetic energy of each tracer we would use ``DumpVar::GlobalPos | DumpVar::ParticleKE```.

 * Raw particle data
 * GlobalPos (Global position)
 * Efield
 * Bfield
+* ParticleKE
 * CurrentDensity
 * ChargeDensity
 * MomentumDensity
 * KEDensity
 * StressTensor
-* ParticleKE

 Custom quantities can be tracked and dumped using the annotation interface.